AlanMorel/mapleserver2-docs/docs/setup/running.md

 ## Visual Studio 2022 (Recommended)

 1. Click RUN or use the shortcut (F5).
 This will start your server.
-2. you can now proceed with the Connection part of the docs.
+2. you can now proceed with the Webserver part of the docs or skip directly to Connecting to the Server if you do not want to enable UGC content.

 ## Visual Studio Code